wrf/misc-analyses/language_difficulty/README.md

 ### Example text ###
 This uses the above rules, with one exception, where the pronoun *I* is kept the same, just as the letter would be written, instead of the proposed phonetic *Ie*.
 The pronoun *you* potentially could be the same, converted to *u* instead of *yue*, which many people do in texting.

 > "Kaal mee Ixmael.
-Sum yeerz agoe—nevor miend hau long presieslee—having litel or noe muni in mie pers, and nothing partikyueler tue interest mee on xor, I thot I wud sael abaut a litel and see dhe woteri part ov dhe werld.
-It iz a wae I hav ov drieving of dhe spleen and regyuelaeting dhe serkyuelaexun.
-Wenever I fiend mieself groeing grim abaut dhe mauth; wenever it iz a damp, drizlee November in mie soel; wenever I fiend mieself involontaerilee pauzing bifor kofin waerhauzez, and bringing up dhe reer ov evree fueneraal I meet; and espexalee wenever mie hiepoez get suc an uper hand ov mee, dhat it rekwierz a strong morol prinsipel tue prevent mee frum deliboretlee steping into dhe street, and methodiklee noking peepel’s hats of - dhen, I akaunt it hie tiem tue get tue see az suen az I kan."
+Sum yeerz agoe—nevor miend hau long presieslee—having litul or noe muni in mie pers, and nothing partikyueler tue interest mee on xor, I thot I wud sael abaut a litul and see dhe woteri part uv dhe werld.
+It iz a wae I hav uv drieving of dhe spleen and regyuelaeting dhe serkyuelaexun.
+Wenever I fiend mieself groeing grim abaut dhe mauth; wenever it iz a damp, drizlee November in mie soel; wenever I fiend mieself involontaerilee pauzing bifor kofin waerhauzez, and bringing up dhe reer uv evree fueneraal I meet; and espexalee wenever mie hiepoez get suc an uper hand uv mee, dhat it rekwierz a strong morol prinsipul tue prevent mee frum deliboretlee steping into dhe street, and methodiklee noking peepul’s hats of - dhen, I akaunt it hie tiem tue get tue see az suen az I kan."

+> "Konfyuuxus (孔子; pinyin: Kongzi; lit.
+‘Master Kong’; c.
+551 – c.
+479 BCE), born Kong Qiu (孔丘), wuz a Cieneez filosofer uv dhe Spring and Aatum pereeud hue iz tradixonalee konsiderd dhe paragon uv Cieneez saejez.
+Muc uv dhe xaerd kultuerul heritij uv dhe Sienosfeer orijinaets in dhe filosofee and teecings uv Konfyuuxus.
+Hiz filosofikul teecings, caald Konfyuuxunizm, emfasiezd personul and guvernmentul moralitee, haarmoeneeus soexal reelaexonxipz, rieceeusnes, kiendnes, sinseritee, and a rueler'z responsibiliteez tue leed bie vertue."